psimonazzi/mognet/README.md

 The Mognet server process listens on these standard POSIX signals:

 * ``HUP (1)``: Updates the index file and reloads it in the server, clearing the content cache.
 Also reloads the configuration.
-Use this when you update the site contents, HTML templates or configuration (not needed when you update .css, .js and other static files);
+Use this when you update the site contents, HTML templates or configuration (not needed when you update CSS and other static files);

 * ``USR1 (10)``: Prints a JSON structure representing the current index and content cache which are stored in-memory by the server.
 Useful for quick debug;

 * ``USR2 (12)``: Prints various info on the running server: version, configuration, memory usage, process id.

 If you have redirected the server standard output to a file, of course to see what Mognet says you will have to open that file.

 ## Configuration